Environment

 Our Environmental Priorities

-As a technology company that does not manufacture physical products, we have identified carbon emissions from the operation of our offices and data centers, purchase of goods and services (including capital goods), waste, employee commuting and business travel as the most significant areas of environmental impact generated by our company.
-These findings have informed our current environmental priorities and our recent actions.
+Equifax is a global data, analytics and technology company that does not manufacture physical products.
+As such, we have identified carbon emissions from the operation of our offices and data centers, the purchase of goods and services (including capital goods), waste, employee commuting and business travel as the most significant areas of environmental impact generated by our company.
+These findings – as well as input from our investors, business partners and other stakeholders – have informed our environmental priorities and actions.

-Through our various decarbonization efforts, which are discussed in more detail below and in our Annual Climate Report, we continue to make significant headway against our environmental commitments and are dedicated to communicating with our employees, communities, customers and investors transparently throughout our environmental journey.
+Through our various decarbonization efforts, which are discussed in more detail below and in our Annual Climate Report, we continue to make significant progress against our environmental commitments.
+We plan to continue to transparently share our progress as we proceed on our path to net-zero.

-• Made progress toward our commitment to net-zero greenhouse gas (GHG) emissions by 2040, as described in our Annual Climate Report
+• Made progress toward our commitment to net-zero GHG emissions by 2040, as described in our Annual Climate Report

 • Reduced combined scope 1 and 2 GHG emissions: